scalabl3/userflow/02-implementation-docs/product/stories/STORY-AUTH-UI-001.md

 # Authenticated Interface Stories

-## Epic: Application Interface Template
+## Epic: Application Interface
-As a developer
+As a user
-I want a base authenticated interface structure
+I want a clear, usable interface
-So that I can build specific application interfaces upon it
+So that I can easily use the application

-### STORY-AUTH-UI-001: Core Application Shell
+### STORY-AUTH-UI-001: Main Application Layout
-As an authenticated user
+As a logged-in user
-I want a consistent, functional application structure So that I can access and use protected features
+I want a consistent interface
+So that I can find and use features easily

 **Acceptance Criteria:**
-1. Given I am authenticated
+1. Given I am logged in
-   When I access the application
+   When I use the application
    Then I should see:
-   - Main navigation structure
-   - User profile/settings area
-   - Content region layout
-   - Notification area
-   And maintain authenticated state

-2. Given I am using the application
-   When I navigate between sections
-   Then I should have:
-   - Consistent layout structure
-   - Loading state handling
-   - Error boundary protection
-   - State preservation
-   And maintain smooth transitions

-3. Given I am managing my account
-   When I access user features
-   Then I should see:
-   - Profile management area
-   - Settings configuration
-   - Notification preferences
-   - Session management
-   And maintain security context

-## Technical Notes

-### Core Requirements (Must Have)
-- Authentication state management
-- Protected route structure
-- Base layout system
-- Navigation framework
-- Error boundaries
-- Loading states
-- State management
-- Extension points
+   - Clear navigation menu
+   - My account section
+   - Main content area
+   - Important notifications
+   And know where things are

+2. Given I move between sections
+   When I click navigation items
+   Then I should:
+   - See what's loading
+   - Know where I am
+   - Have smooth transitions
+   And stay oriented

+3. Given I use the interface
+   When something goes wrong
+   Then I should:
+   - See clear error messages
+   - Know what happened
+   - Know what to do next
+   And stay productive

+### STORY-AUTH-UI-002: Account Management Area
+As a logged-in user
+I want to manage my account
+So that I can control my settings

+**Acceptance Criteria:**
+1. Given I access my account
+   When I view my profile
+   Then I should:
+   - See my information
+   - Access my settings
+   - Find help easily
+   And feel in control

+2. Given I change settings
+   When I save updates
+   Then I should:
+   - See clear feedback
+   - Know what changed
+   - Get confirmations
+   And trust the system

+3. Given I need help
+   When I look for guidance
+   Then I should:
+   - Find clear instructions
+   - Know what's possible
+   - See how to proceed
+   And feel supported

+### STORY-AUTH-UI-003: Navigation Experience
+As a logged-in user
+I want intuitive navigation
+So that I can work efficiently

+**Acceptance Criteria:**
+1. Given I use the application
+   When I need to find things
+   Then I should:
+   - See clear menu items
+   - Know where I am
+   - Find things easily
+   And work efficiently

+2. Given I'm working
+   When I switch tasks
+   Then I should:
+   - Move between areas easily
+   - Keep my work intact
+   - Know what's happening
+   And stay productive

+3. Given I'm on mobile
+   When I use the application
+   Then I should:
+   - Have a usable menu
+   - Access all features
+   - Navigate easily
+   And work effectively

+4. Given I have admin permissions
+   When I use the navigation
+   Then I should:
+   - See admin access option
+   - Access admin interface
+   - Return easily
+   And maintain context

+### Technical Notes

+### Interface Implementation
+- Clean layout structure
+- Simple navigation
+- Basic error handling
+- Essential loading states
+- Clear feedback system
+- Mobile responsiveness
+- Permission-based admin access

+### Core Requirements
+- Main layout components
+- Navigation system
+- Account section
+- Error handling
+- Loading indicators
+- Responsive design
+- Admin access control

 System-wide Constraints:
-- Authentication required
+- Clean component structure
-- Session management
+- Simple state management
-- State persistence
-- Security headers
-- Route protection
+- Basic error boundaries
-- Type safety
+- Essential responsiveness
-- Error handling
+- Core accessibility
-- Performance baseline
+- Permission checks

 Implementation Requirements:
-- Auth flow integration
 - Layout framework
-- Navigation system
+- Navigation setup
-- State containers
+- Account area
-- Error handling
+- Error system
-- Loading patterns
+- Loading states
-- Extension system
-- Security setup

-### Extension Patterns
-- Content region injection
-- Navigation customization
-- State management hooks
-- Layout modification
-- Theme system
-- Plugin architecture
-- Security extension
-- Analytics hooks

-### Implementation Guidelines for AI Collaboration
-- Clear auth boundaries
-- State management patterns
-- Extension documentation
-- Security implementation
-- Performance baselines
-- Component structure
-- Route organization
+- Mobile support
-- Plugin system
+- Admin routing

 # =====================================================
 # SCOPE BOUNDARY - Base Implementation Ends Here
 # =====================================================
-# The following section describes features that are explicitly OUT OF SCOPE
-# for the base template implementation.
-These are documented for awareness and future
-# extension possibilities only.

-### Enhanced Features (Should Have)
-- Advanced state management
-- Complex layouts
-- Custom navigation
-- Enhanced security
-- Performance optimization
-- Advanced theming
-- Plugin system
-- Analytics integration

-### Advanced Capabilities (Nice to Have)
-- Real-time updates
-- Advanced state persistence
-- Custom plugin framework
-- Performance monitoring
-- Development tools
-- Testing framework
-- Deployment patterns
-- Security hardening

-# Future Enterprise Administration Considerations

-### UI Governance
-- Component standardization
-- Design system management
-- Accessibility compliance
-- Performance standards
-- Usage analytics
-- A/B testing framework
-- Feature flagging
-- UI automation

-### Enterprise Integration
-- Legacy system UI integration
-- Multi-app navigation
-- SSO integration
-- Custom auth providers
-- Theme management
-- White-labeling
-- Branding controls
-- Layout management

-### Advanced Security
-- Zero-trust UI patterns
-- Security scanning
-- Compliance monitoring
-- Access control visualization
-- Security analytics
-- Audit trail UI
-- Risk visualization
-- Threat monitoring

-### Scale Considerations
-- Multi-region deployment
-- Performance optimization
-- Load distribution
-- CDN integration
-- Asset management
-- Caching strategies
-- Resource optimization
-- Global availability